globoglobito/WebScraperPOC/README.md

 ## FAQ:

 #### Why are you only scrapping 11 links?
 Because my current setup is borderline small form factor.
 Meaning only blower-style GPUs, and the EVGA XC3 line fits.
-Furthermore, I did not include Amazon links because I am not bothering to compete against other tools the do the job better (like CamelCamelCamel).
-Also, quite frankly the competition against other scalpers is downright silly (a listing went down in 49 secs after I got notified of an available GPU).
+Furthermore, I did not include Amazon links because I am not bothering to compete against other tools that do the job better (like CamelCamelCamel).
+Finally, the competition against other scalpers is downright silly (a listing went down in 49 secs after I got notified of an available GPU).

-(Feel free to add more if you want)

 #### Why are you only scrapping data every 30 mins?